Nyki-Anderson/shape-share/docs/README.md

 Much like the auto-generated table of contents in GitHub,  [Dynamic TOC](https://github.com/Aidurber/obsidian-plugin-dynamic-toc) adds a clickable and auto-updating table of contents to your notes based on the headings used.
 I added this command to my notes template so I don’t even have to think about it anymore.
 Then when my note is complete I have a basic outline and can jump to any part of the file.

 #### Code Mirror
 I still have an issue with this install as it’s supposed to show line numbers in preview mode as well as edit mode.
 I can only see them in read mode.
 Nonetheless, [Code Mirror](https://github.com/nothingislost/obsidian-codemirror-options) is much better syntax highlighter than any other plugin I’ve found.
+Hint: I use the *Material Pale* theme which can be changed in the *Style Settings* plugin.

 #### Fantasy Calendar
 This Calendar plugin is obviously intended for other purposes but it is the best calendar plugin available.
 [Fantasy Calendar](https://github.com/fantasycalendar/obsidian-fantasy-calendar) lets you insert events and link notes directly to their due date without much trouble.
 I haven’t figured out how to integrate this with my Kanban boards yet but that functionality would definitely improve the plugin.
 For now I use it for tracking tests and other events, assigning each course I’m taking to a distinct color.